Chapter 1 : Hedwig The Second

 She ripped the paper off surprisingly carefully and looked at what was inside.
 “Wow!”
 Lily said, holding the gift up so everyone could see.

 Instead of a knitted Christmas jumper, Lily held a small, stuffed, knitted toy owl.
-It had snow white wings and a little orange beak, complete with plastic eyes and little claws at the bottom.
+It had snow white wings and a little orange beak, complete with beady eyes and little claws at the bottom.
 Harry had a sneaking suspicion as to where the inspiration of this owl had come from to Mrs Weasley.

 “Isn’t that lovely Lily?”
 Ginny asked her daughter who looked overjoyed and hugged the little toy.